The idea behind ONEiO

 Connected tool (Standard connection)

 Customer systems are (ITSM) tools connected to one another through the ONEiO solution.
 These tools are usually located either inside customer internal networks or in the cloud as SaaS applications.
 The connection to the tool is designed to be as standard as possible.
-The details of this connection is always ultimately up to the policies and design of the tool in question.
+The details of this connection are always ultimately up to the policies and design of the tool in question.